borerjason/Tic-Tac-Toe/README.md

 ```

 ## Transpiling / Scripts
-Webpack is used to bundle our client side code into a single file.
-It also utilizes Babel to transpile ES6 code to ES5 code.
+Webpack is used to bundle the client side code into a single file.
+It utilizes Babel to transpile ES6 code to ES5 code.

-In a new terminal tab cd back into the repo and run the follow command:
+In a new terminal tab cd into the repo and run the follow command:

 Build client:
 ```sh